Data Analytics skill

+Data Analytics is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
 Data analysis workflows, SQL query patterns, dashboard design, KPI frameworks, and data storytelling for business intelligence.
+Install with: npx skills-ws install data-analytics.

 copied ✓